Well, second best day.

 - Make sure your domain name is available

-Every domain name is unique, and you can’t have a domain that someone else already owns.
-No two websites can have the same domain.
-Those are the rules.
+The rules of the Internet state that you can’t use a domain name that someone else already owns.
+Every domain name is unique and exclusive, and no two websites can have the same domain.
 So you have to come up with a domain name that no one owns yet.

-You also want your domain name to be very easy to type in.
-So avoid using very long and overly-complicated domain names, and if possible, avoid including numbers and symbols.
+Your domain name also has to be very easy to type in.
+Steer clear of very long and overly-complicated domain names.
+Avoid including a lot of numbers and symbols, too.
 The last thing you want is for potential visitors to mistype your domain and end up on a different site!

 It’s not just a good domain name that you have to choose.
 You also need to pick a suitable domain name extension.